Labor Condition Application: Public access file

 The public access file must be made available to any member of the public within one working day after the date on which the LCA is filed with ETA.
 Not having a Public Access File available to the public at short notice is itself a compliance failure, even if the employer can generate the file (i.e., the employer has otherwise complied with all the rules).

 Employers also need to maintain additional private information in a private access file to share with the United States Department of Labor in the event of an audit or fraud investigation, but this Private Access File cannot be requested by the public.
 Employers are strongly advised not to include any information in the Public Access File beyond what is mandated by law, so as not to violate the privacy of employees and the company's other stakeholders.

 Differences with labor certification

-The Labor Condition Application should not be confused with labor certification, a process that people need to go through for most EB visas (employment-based visas) that provide a path to permanent residency.
+The Labor Condition Application should not be confused with Permanent Labor Certification, a process that people need to go through for most EB visas (employment-based visas) that provide a path to permanent residency.
 Below are some key differences: